logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

  * When the best was combined with three other solvers the result was 27.8% correct.
 (38% of 20% increase) https://www.kaggle.com/competitions/abstraction-and-reasoning-challenge/discussion/234352
  * A Neural Net solver hand picked 100 of the 400 tests (according to authors the smallest grid sizes) Gets 78% of the total pixels correct.
-(In other words, it may have guessed NONE of the solutions correctly!? ) But on another thread, Chollet might of indicated they got 30% correct out of the 100 of tests it took.
+(In other words, it may have guessed NONE of the solutions correctly!? ) So they deserve perhaps a final score of 7.5%? https://www.kaggle.com/competitions/abstraction-and-reasoning-challenge/discussion/220585 (But on another thread, Chollet might of indicated the SOTA is 30% correct.
+But these guys are no the SOTA!)
-   So they deserve perhaps a final score of 7.5%?
-    https://www.kaggle.com/competitions/abstraction-and-reasoning-challenge/discussion/220585

 The symbolic solver author claims to have only spent 2 months writting the C++ for the best single solver (spread out over two years.)
-While I believe @icecuber is brilliant, does this mean that companies and the rest of the world did not take the ARC challenge very seriously?
+While I believe @icecuber is brilliant, does this mean that companies and the rest of the world did not take the ARC challenge very seriously or is it actually hard to do?
+I will assume it is hard to do!

+Therefore this project spends some time trying to pass the tests at 100% (on a CPU in under 9 hours).
+But what if it takes us 20 hours to get 100% ?